Skip to main content

 if (data.execSuccess && data.execResult) {

-console.log("Query result:", data.execResult);
+console.log("Query results:", data.execResult);

 }

-// Parameterized query (prevent SQL injection)
+// Parameterized query (prevents SQL injection)

 const data = await client.api.executeSql("fc8e7777-xxxxx", {